 I recommend beginners to always trade HTFs when trading patterns for the first time.
 They’re more reliable, look cleaner, and have a higher accuracy.
 Trading LTF patterns is risky because something as simple as a news event or tweet can destroy the pattern.

 Apply risk management

 Just because you’re trading a TA-based approach to crypto markets doesn’t mean that there’s no risk involved.
 Always apply risk management by setting stop loss and take profit orders on time.
 You shouldn’t trade before at least half of the pattern formed either.

 Do your due diligence and protect your capital.
 Crypto chart patterns don’t always work and don’t expect them to have a 100% hit rate.
 Minimize risk and maximize profits, that’s the way you play the game.

-Yeah I get it.
-Even the supposedly most basic patterns are difficult to master.
-But you know what?
-I have prepared a special ebook for beginners interested in trading cryptocurrencies – and it’s 100% free.
+Even the supposedly most basic patterns are difficult to master, which is exactly why I have prepared a special ebook for beginners interested in trading cryptocurrencies – and it’s 100% free.
 You’ll start with the very basics and eventually learn everything you need to become a veteran trader.

 Marko is a crypto enthusiast who has been involved in the blockchain industry since 2018.
 When not charting, tweeting on CT, or researching Solana NFTs, he likes to read about psychology, InfoSec, and geopolitics.

 Blue chip crypto assets are assets that attract institutional interest, are backed by multiple layers of technology, and perform well even in bear markets.
 Read more about what makes a blue chip, a blue chip.